Score free museum and gallery admissions, so you can splurge on weekend concerts and festivals all summer long in the 6ix.

 Avoid the weekend sunbathing hordes and visit one of Toronto’s beaches early in the week, when you can take full advantage of the sandy expanses and sparkling waves of Lake Ontario in relative tranquility.

-Fans of ancient and modern history will be thrilled to learn that the Royal Ontario Museum (ROM) is offering complimentary admission to all main floor galleries (which includes the Daphne Cockwell Gallery, featuring more than 1,000 artifacts showcasing Indigenous art and culture) every day throughout the summer.
-Better yet, on the third Tuesday evening of each month, visitors can access the entire museum free of charge.
+Fans of ancient and modern history will be thrilled to learn that the Royal Ontario Museum (ROM) offers complimentary admission on the third Tuesday of each month.
+Visitors can access the entire museum free of charge from 4:30 to 8:30 p.m.

 For those whose aesthetic tastes tend more toward clay objects, the Gardiner Museum is free for all visitors who want to take in its eclectic ceramics collections between 4 and 9 p.m. on Wednesdays.
-Admission is always free for students and youth 18 and under.
+Admission is always free for Indigenous people, plus all students and youth 18 and under.

 Field Trip Music & Arts Festival